Designing to Tell a Story

 Anatomy of a Standard Experimental Paper

-Not necessarily useful on a poster.
+This is not necessarily useful on a poster.

-Might call this section "rationale" on a poster.
+You might call this section "rationale" on a poster.
 Why did you do this work?
 What important question was not answered in the previous literature?

 Materials and Methods:

 Who were the study subjects?
 How were they collected?
 What experimental or observational methods were used?
 What statistical methods were used?